ZainKhawaja98/challenge-3/challenge 3/README.md

 ## Description

 This website will create a random password that matches the prompts given such as use of uppercase or special characters.
 It can be used for people who need a secure password with a length between 8-128 characters and can be used for bank logins, emails, or anything that requires a secure password.
 It solves the problem of reusing the same password for multiple sites or using a password that has a dictionary word which isn't as secure as a string of random numbers, letters, and special characters.
-I learned how to create variables in javascript and how to create an array.
+I learned how to create variables in javascript and how to create a arrays.

 ## Installation